JanHalozan/jarvis/readme.md

 ### Whisper models

 Additional language recognition models can be downloaded from [https://ggml.ggerganov.com/](https://ggml.ggerganov.com/).
+I recommend placing them in `models` and you can also tweak the `default_model_path` in `speech_recognizer.rs`.

 ## License